ETHZ-IT-SeC/telegram2mm/README.md

-The chat export file is what you get when you click on the per-group-chat menu (top right three dots menu in the [Telegram Desktop](https://desktop.telegram.org/) app) and click on "Export Chat History" (or similar depending on localisation) and choose the "JSON" format.
+The chat export file is what you get when you click on the per-group-chat menu (top right three dots menu in the [Telegram Desktop](https://desktop.telegram.org/) application) and click on "Export Chat History" (or similar depending on localisation) and choose the "JSON" format.

 Example Run